IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

   * the Isis CB user who last made an edit to the citation
 * `Database`
 * `Collection`
-  * an set of records can be [assigned to collections](#316-collections).
+  * a set of records can be [assigned to a collection](#316-citations-collections).
 You can search for those collections here
 * `Zotero`
-  * this filter is used to search for sets of citations that were uploaded an ingested together.
+  * this filter is used to search for sets of citations that were uploaded and ingested together.
 This is equivalent to [searching for ingests and uploads in the Zotero Accessions Interface](#111-searching-for-ingests) and clicking the **view** button there
 * `Creator`
   * the Isis CB user who originally created the citation, either through the [ingest process](#12-doing-a-new-ingest) or using the [Create a New Citation Record](#312-create-a-new-citation-record) function in the Citations Management Interface
 * `Print`